h5bp/server-configs-apache/README.md

     `sudo a2enmod setenvif headers deflate filter expires rewrite include`

-2. Restart apache by using the following command, so the new configuration takes effect.
+2. Restart apache by using the following command so the new configuration takes effect.

     `sudo /etc/init.d/apache2 restart`